Teddy Bunn

-Theodore Leroy Bunn (May 7, 1910 – July 20, 1978) was an American jazz guitarist who was a member of the Spirits of Rhythm during the 1930s.
+Theodore Leroy Bunn (May 7, 1910 – July 20, 1978) was an American jazz and blues guitarist who was a member of the Spirits of Rhythm during the 1930s.

 Early life

-Bunn was born in Freeport, New York.
+Bunn, who was of African American heritage, was born in Freeport, New York.
 He had two brothers, Kenneth and Jimmy.
 Bunn's father played accordion and harmonica; his mother played organ in a church.
 Bunn was given a guitar by his father, who also gave him some basic instruction; apart from this, Bunn was self-taught.
 He never learned to read music, so he played by ear.

 Career

 Bunn was considered one of the best acoustic guitarists of the 1930s.
 He appeared on record for the first time in 1929 as a member of a trio with trumpeter Red Allen and pianist Fats Pichon, then as a guest with the Duke Ellington Orchestra.
 Soon after, he recorded with the Six Jolly Jesters in the first of many washboard-and-kazoo sessions during his career with bands such as The Washboard Rhythm Kings and the Washboard Serenaders.
 During the following year, he participated in a rare session with Jelly Roll Morton and clarinetist Wilton Crawley.
 He also accompanied vocalists Victoria Spivey, Lizzie Miles, and Spencer Williams.
 For the rest of the decade, he recorded with the swing band Spirits of Rhythm led by vocalist Leo Watson.

 Bunn recorded with such musicians as Sidney Bechet, Hadda Brooks, Johnny Dodds, J. C. Higginbotham, Lionel Hampton, and Jimmie Noone.
 He played electric guitar from 1940.
 He recorded solo numbers for Blue Note in 1940; after this, his popularity declined.

 By the 1970s, Bunn played electric guitar almost exclusively in R&B bands.
 He suffered a stroke after joining Louis Jordan's band, and was sick for more than a decade.
 He died on July 20, 1978, in Lancaster, California.